Bloomfield Unlawful Possession of a Weapon

 Penalties for Unlawful Possession of a Weapon in Essex County

-Generally speaking, Unlawful Possession of a Gun will result in third degree felony charges.
+Unlawful possession of a handgun, assault rifle, or machine gun will result in second degree felony charges.
+This means that you will be subject to a sentence of 5-10 years in New Jersey State Prison if you are convicted.
+Generally speaking, unlawful possession of another type of gun will result in third degree felony charges.
 This means that you will be subject to a sentence of 3–5 years in New Jersey State Prison if you are convicted.

 Possession of any other kind of weapon, such as a knife, is typically classified as a fourth degree felony.
 A conviction will expose you to up to 18 months in state prison.